 10. Parks and Green Spaces

 Amid the city’s hustle and bustle, Barcelona’s parks and green spaces offer tranquil retreats where you can relax and soak up the Spanish sun.
-Besides the artistic Park Güell, there’s the expansive Park de la Ciutadella, home to a picturesque lake, the city zoo, and the stunning Cascada Monumental fountain.
+Besides the artistic Park Güell, there’s the expansive Parc de la Ciutadella, home to a picturesque lake, the city zoo, and the stunning Cascada Monumental fountain.